ENCCS/julia-for-hpda/content/regression.rst

 Linear models with basis functions
 ----------------------------------

-Using the package GLM, it is straight forward to incorporate linear models with basis functions, that is to model a function as a linear combination of given non-linear functions such polynomials or trigonometric functions.
+Using the package GLM, we can incorporate linear models with basis functions in a convenient way, that is to model a function as a linear combination of given non-linear functions such polynomials or trigonometric functions.